When to visit

 Within this park, Treetops Adventure takes guests of all ages more than 30 feet above the forest floor on seven suspension bridges attached to old-growth Douglas fir trees!

-Open mid-April to mid-May from 9 a.m. to 7 p.m., mid-May to early September from 8 a.m. to 8 p.m., early to mid-September from 9 a.m. to 7 p.m., and mid-September to mid-October from 9 a.m. to 6 p.m. (opens later and closes earlier in low season).
+Open mid-March to late April from 9 a.m. to 7 p.m., early May to early September from 8 a.m. to 8 p.m., early to mid-September from 9 a.m. to 7 p.m., and mid-September to mid-October from 9 a.m. to 6 p.m. (opens later and closes earlier in low season).

 Capilano River Hatchery